apache/accumulo-website/_docs-2/getting-started/quickstart.md

 The primary configuration files for Accumulo are [accumulo.properties], [accumulo-env.sh], and [accumulo-client.properties] which are located in the `conf/` directory.

-The [accumulo.properties] file configures Accumulo server processes (i.e tablet server, master, monitor, etc).
+The [accumulo.properties] file configures Accumulo server processes (i.e. tablet server, master, monitor, etc).
 Follow these steps to set it up:

 1. Run `accumulo-util build-native` to build native code.
 If this command fails, disable